 - Health Care Operations: This includes quality assurance activities, licensing, and training programs to ensure that our personnel meet our standards of care and follow established policies and procedures.
 It includes obtaining legal and financial services, conducting business planning, processing grievances and complaints, and creating reports that do not individually identify you for data collection purposes.

-Other uses and disclosures of PHI permitted or required by law
+Other uses and disclosures of Protected Health Information permitted or required by law

 - For healthcare fraud and abuse detection or for activities related to compliance with the law;